ReactForAll/React-Course/Level_5/2. Function Types/SCRIPT.md

 Now that we've looked at how to define a function with static typing, let's take a look at passing functions as parameters.
 Or a function that returns a function.

-If you're passing a function A that takes X and returns Y into a function B, you can specify the type of funciton B as
+If you're passing a function A that takes X and returns Y into a function B, you can specify the type of function B as

 ```js
 function B(funcA: (x: X) => Y): void {